12 Reasons Why a Shed House is Smart

 Shed homes are more likely to blend in with their surroundings.
 First of all, they can be built to look more natural.
 Secondly, they are smaller and are not nearly as noticeable.
 Lastly, they are more versatile and can easily be placed at a spot that is more fitting with the surroundings.

 And there you have it…12 reasons why it’s a great idea to consider a shed house!
+(Also check out these examples of folks living in a shed.)

 How to Get Started with a Shed House